-E. No Union Activity on School Time
+G. No Union Activity on School Time

-The Union agrees that no employee will engage in Union activity during the time of regular assignments.
+The Union agrees that no teacher will engage in Union activity during the time they are assigned to teaching or other duties.

-F. Protection of Individual and Group Rights
+H. Protection of Individual and Group Rights

-1. Nothing contained herein shall be construed to prevent the Committee, a member of the Committee, or its designated representatives, from meeting with any employee for expression of the employee's views.
+- 1. Nothing contained herein shall be construed to prevent the Committee, a member of the Committee, or its designated representatives, from meeting with any teacher for expression of the teacher's views.
 In the area of collective bargaining, no changes or modifications shall be made except through consultation or negotiation with the Union.
-Nothing contained herein shall be construed to permit any organization other than the Union to appear in an official capacity in the processing of a grievance.

-2. Nothing contained herein shall be construed to prevent any person from informally discussing any dispute with their immediate superior or processing a grievance on their own behalf in accordance with the grievance procedure.
+Nothing contained herein shall be construed to permit any organization other than the Union to appear in an official capacity in the processing of a grievance. - 2.
+Nothing contained herein shall be construed to prevent any person from informally discussing any dispute with their immediate superior or processing a grievance on their own behalf in accordance with the grievance procedure.

-G. Information
+I. Information